 Other research has found that dairy cattle exposed to temperatures outside of their environmental comfort thermal range have lower reproductive performances and lower milk yields.
 Dairy cattle have a thermal range of 5 to 25°C, which can be difficult to achieve in a crowded milking station at any time of the year.
 Maintaining a consistent and cool temperature without mechanical ventilation like Solar Whiz is nearly impossible.

 Most farms rely on natural ventilation and shed insulation to regulate temperatures and air quality.
 Passive/natural ventilation relies primarily on shed design features like building orientation as well as window size and location.
 It uses natural airflow and wind to provide fresh air to cattle.
 While these methods can be effective when conditions are ideal they don’t work so well when it’s too hot and/or not windy enough.

-Mechanical ventilation uses powered fans to either move air around or extract hot and polluted indoor air.
+Mechanical ventilation uses powered fans to either move air around or extracts hot and polluted indoor air.
 This kind of ventilation is far more powerful, reliable, and effective because it doesn’t depend on the weather to deliver results.
-Unfortunately though, they are often associated with high installation and operating costs.
+Unfortunately, though, they are often associated with high installation and operating costs.